 He had a huge influence over Frederick Law Olmsted, who designed America’s iconic Central Park.
 On the memorial urn statue dedicated to Downing at his home in Newburgh, New York are inscribed his lofty vision for America: “Plant spacious parks in your cities, and loose their gates as wide as the morning, to the whole people.”

 On a less grand scale but certainly no less exciting for chefs who honor the Queen of French Cuisine is the home of Julia Child.
-The dilapidated yellow house located on Olive Street is currently being renovated.
-You can follow its progress on Facebook and Instagram.
+The dilapidated yellow house located on Olive Street has been renovated.

 Julia called it her “little jewel.”